 - Buyers may perceive your home negatively – There is a good bet that If you are selling as is, some buyers will view your house negatively.
 Many will think, especially if you haven’t done a pre-inspection, that you have something serious you are trying to hide.

 - Buyers will offer less money – Because of the assumption that your home has serious problems, and the buyer may think you are desperate.
 Again, if you get a pre-inspection, you will negate some of these low offers, if you disclose everything and then subsequently price your house fairly.

 - Buyers won’t believe you – You’ll have a difficult time proving that your house is worth a fair price, even if you have already set up what you and your agent feel is fair.
 A pre-inspection will help with this, as estimates for repair prices can let you accordingly sell your house for the right price.

 - Buyers might not be plentiful – When you say “as is,” sometimes that drives potential buyers away, whether you price it fairly or not.

 Is it cheaper or more expensive, easier or harder to sell a house as is?

-So after all this, while, yes, it may be cheaper and easier in some ways to sell a house as is, getting buyers to bite can sometimes be harder and possibly even more expensive in the long run – particularly if you don’t do a pre-inspection, and you’re left with a house on the market for some time, that you could have sold off more quickly, if you’d just disclosed the issues with the house via a pre-inspection.
-If buyers don’t think it’s priced fairly because you’re not getting things done on it, you may end up sacrificing money you could have earned by finding a way to do the bigger repairs in the first place.
+It may be cheaper and easier in some ways to sell a house as is.
+Getting buyers to bite can sometimes be harder and possibly even more expensive in the long run.
+If you don’t do a pre-inspection, you can be left with a house on the market for some time.
+You can sell your house quicker if you disclose the issues via a pre-inspection.
+Buyers may not think the house is priced fairly because you’re not getting work done on it.
+When this happens, you may end up sacrificing money you could have earned by doing repairs in the first place.

 And even if you just do the simple improvements that don’t eat up a lot of time or effort or money, most of which you can do in a few days, like